-Emphasis will be placed on the leadership and management roles of the nurse in an interprofessional team practice.
+Emphasis will be placed on the leadership and management roles of the nurse in a interprofessional team practice.
 This course explores skills needed for fiscal responsibility, quality improvement, advocacy, leadership and management.
 Multiple career and educational opportunities for nursing will be explored.
 Organizational management and leadership theories will be examined as they apply to professional practice.
 Organizational standards for health care facilities will be examined.

-N3704 Synthesis: Application for Change into Practice for RNs
+N3704W Synthesis: Application for change into Practice for RNS